NCAR/gufiwrappers/README.md

 # gufiwrappers

-**gufiwrappers** is a collection of python scripts for NCAR users of our Grand Unified File Index (GUFI) installation for data holdings under different NCAR storage devices.
+**gufiwrappers** is a collection of python scripts for NCAR users of our Grand Unified File Index (GUFI) installation for querying and reporting against out data holdings under different CISL maintained NCAR storage devices.
+The syntax of Raw **GUFI** query tools are somewhat terse and output most often requires further processing for meaningful and actionable reports.
+Hence is the reason for coming up with these wrappers.

+The **GUFI** tools (primarily gufi_query or multi-threaded breadth first search in a tree) generates raw reports, in csv format, one file per thread.
+Considering the format and mechanism of generation of this input the **gufiwrappers** tool set is broken into two parts,
+1. gwrap (generates raw reports and optionally a file list))
+2. grprt (generates statistics from raw report)
+So functionally users need to execute these two commands in sequence.

 These scripts are to help end users effectively and conveniently